josephlord/Async/README.md

 Async.legacy
 ============

+Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch ([GCD](https://developer.apple.com/library/prerelease/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html))

-Subset of [Async]( https://github.com/duemunk/Async) rewritten for iOS7 and OS X 10.9 Compatibility.
+[Async]( https://github.com/duemunk/Async) rewritten for iOS7 and OS X 10.9 Compatibility.
 Unless you are targeting iOS7 or 10.9 I recommend you stick to the full [Async]( https://github.com/duemunk/Async) for more features and possibly better performance.
 You will particularly benefit from the availability of the new QoS classes available in iOS8 and OS X 10.10 (Yosemite).

-Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch ([GCD](https://developer.apple.com/library/prerelease/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html))
+See [this article](http://blog.human-friendly.com/async-dot-legacy-swift-wrapper-for-grand-central-dispatch-ios7-and-os-x-10-dot-9-compatible) about how it works.

 **Async** sugar looks like this:
 ```swift